prasannadhami14/SlumSarathi/Readme.md

 # SlumSarathi

-**SlumSarathi** is a comprehensive web platform built with Django, designed to empower and connect communities by providing easy access to essential services, educational resources, and local events.
+**SlumSarathi** is a comprehensive web platform built with Django, designed to empower and connect Students by providing easy access to essential services, educational resources, and events.

 ## ✨ Key Features